UniversalDataTool/udt-to-yolo/README.md

 ## Usage

-You'll need to have npm installed, then run the command below to convert the UDT file into the yolo directory.
+You'll need to have npm installed and ffmpeg installed, then run the command below to convert the UDT file into the yolo directory.

 ```